OpenC3/cosmos/docs.openc3.com/docs/getting-started/key_concepts.md

 ### Vue.js

 The COSMOS frontend is fully browser native and is implemented in the Vue.js framework.
 Per [Vue.js](https://vuejs.org/guide/introduction.html), "Vue is a JavaScript framework for building user interfaces.
 It builds on top of standard HTML, CSS, and JavaScript and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be they simple or complex."
 COSMOS utilizes Vue.js and the [Vuetify](https://vuetifyjs.com/en/) Component Framework UI library to build all the COSMOS tools which run in the browser of your choice.
+COSMOS 5 utilized Vue.js 2.x and Vuetify 2.x while COSMOS 6 utilizes Vue.js 3.x and Vuetify 3.x.

 ### Single-Spa